interlay/interlay.github.io/docs/vault/overview.md

 **Secure Collateral**:

-- *Threshold*: `150%`
+- *Threshold*: `150%` (example)
 - *Actions*: None necessary.
 The Vault can freely redeem any "unused" collateral above the `150%` threshold.

 **Premium Redeem**:

-- *Threshold*: `135%`
+- *Threshold*: `135%` (example)
 - *Actions*: Users can execute redeem with this Vault and receive a premium of `5%` in DOT in addition to the redeemed BTC.

 **Vault Liquidation**:

-- *Threshold*: `110%`
+- *Threshold*: `110%` (example)
 - *Action*: The undercollateralized Vault is liquidated.
     1. The Vaults entire DOT collateral is slashed
     2. The interBTC bridge initiates a first-come-first-served liquidation swap: any user can **burn interBTC** in return for DOT collateral at a premium rate.
-See [**Burn Event**](/overview?id=burn-event-restoring-a-11-physical-peg) below.
+See **[Burn Event](/overview?id=burn-event-restoring-a-11-physical-peg)** below.

-## Slashing
+## Liquidations

-If Vaults fail to behave according to protocol rules, they face punishment through slashing of collateral.
+If Vaults fail to behave according to protocol rules, they face punishment through liquidation of collateral.
 There are 2 types of failures: **safety failures** and **crash failures**.

-If a Vault fails to execute a redeem on time, steals BTC or falls below the liquidation collateral threshold, a slashing event is initiated.
+If a Vault fails to execute a redeem on time, steals BTC or falls below the liquidation collateral threshold, a liquidation event is initiated.

 ### Safety Failures